Rayleigh-B\'enard thermal convection in emulsions: a short review: Intermittency and phase inversion in jammed emulsions

 As mentioned earlier, if $\phi$ is increased, the emulsion rheology develops a yield-stress [see Fig.~\ref{fig.1}(b)], which strongly hinders convection~\cite{Darbouli13,Turanetal12}.
 At sufficiently large values of $\Ra$, the system turns into a convection regime, but with distinctively peculiar phenomenology, in comparison to what is observed in the absence of yield stress.
 In Fig.~\ref{fig.4}, we report the Nusselt number $\Nu(t)$ for an emulsion with $\phi=0.79$: the transient dynamics of the heat transfer strongly differs from that of dilute cases [see Fig.~\ref{fig.2}(a)], since it is characterised by intense convective bursts (whereby $\Nu \gg 1$), occurring intermittently in an otherwise conductive state ($\Nu \approx 1$).
 During the conductive (``resting") periods, the emulsion is not completely quiescent since rearrangements of the local droplet topology occur, relaxing the stored elastic energy.
 It is, indeed, this residual plastic activity which triggers further ``heat bursts".
 It is important to remark that this mechanism, which is crucial to sustain the intermittent convection, is tightly related to the inherent ``granularity" of the emulsion structure.
 The bursting events are associated with a transient fluidisation of the material, with the emergence of the typical convective-roll structure of the velocity field, whose strong gradients promote droplet coalescence (see snapshots in Fig.~\ref{fig.4}).
 It is worth noting that continuum models with local constitutive relations between stress and shear rate hardly capture the above mentioned intermittent behaviour~\cite{Zhang06,BalmforthRust09,Turanetal12}.
 Once convection stops during the ``resting periods", these models offer no mechanism to spontaneously restart it, since they lack the key ingredient, that is the discrete nature of the emulsion, i.e., finite-sized droplets undergoing plastic rearrangements~\cite{Goyon08}.
-Furthermore, convective periods alter the emulsion morphology, making it more fragile and, hence, more prone to fluidisation and heat bursts (whose frequency, in fact, increases).
+Moreover, convective periods modify the emulsion morphology by promoting coalescence, which reduces the total interfacial area.
+As a result, the system becomes less robust to stress and more susceptible to fluidisation and subsequent heat bursts, whose frequency increases over time.
 Eventually, this process leads to a spatially heterogeneous state, whereby islands of the original concentrated (yield-stress) emulsion are embedded in a matrix of its dilute (Newtonian) phase-inverted counterpart [see snapshots in Fig.~\ref{fig.4}].
 Moreover, once this partial phase inversion has taken place, the heat dynamics enters a sustained convection state, typical of Newtonian fluids at moderate Rayleigh numbers, as one can appreciate from the fluctuating, statistically steady, signal of $\overline{\Nu}$ in the rightmost part of the graph of Fig.~\ref{fig.4}.
 Notice that phase inversion is only one of the possible dynamical regimes which emulsions explore for different combinations of the pair ($\phi$, $\Ra$), since also some breakup- or coalescence-dominated regimes can be reached~\cite{PelusiPRE25}.
 We remark that the morphological transition from an oil-in-water to a water-in-oil emulsion induced by phase inversion is irreversible~\cite{Bouchama03,Yi24}.
-As a matter of fact, as previously highlighted when discussing the $\overline{\Nu}$ vs. $(\Ra)$ curve for highly concentrated emulsions, once the phase inversion occurs, the system cannot recover its original oil-in-water configuration upon decreasing the buoyancy forcing.
+Indeed, as previously highlighted when discussing the $\overline{\Nu}$ vs. $\Ra$ curve for highly concentrated emulsions, once the phase inversion occurs, the system cannot recover its original oil-in-water configuration upon decreasing the buoyancy forcing.
 Consequently, the $\overline{\Nu}$ vs.$\Ra$ curve no longer exhibits the jump (hysteresis).